“Did you stop and smell the roses today?” Z asked.

 ”I’ve never thought about it with that much focus,” A said, “but I’ll grant you that a person with healthy features is generally more attractive than someone who has something like frayed hair, and poor dental hygiene.“

 “What about those people, and we all know one, who can eat anything, drink to excess and smoke, and they’re healthy as an ox?”
 Z asked.
 “I live with the notion that God is fair, until I meet those who watch what they eat, exercise 2.5 times a week, and then on Tuesday they come down with liver failure.
 “What the hell?
 How did that just happen?” we ask.
 It just does.
 It’s the cold water, cruel answer.
-We can go crazy when it’s our loved one, trying to figure out why, but the point blank, inarguable answer is that some of the times it just happens to some of us.
+We can go crazy when it’s our loved one, trying to figure out why, but the point blank, inarguable answer is that some of the times it just happens.
 What’s the difference?
 Why does it happen to some and not others?
 Is it all about genes and genetics, or is it some measure of luck that it doesn’t just happen to us?

 “How many people do you know who’ve had their whole world upended due to some devastating malady and injury young in life?”
 Z continued.
 “It leads me to think those of us who woke up healthy today are a marvel of science.
-Everything we do in our younger years catches up to us eventually, and some people abuse their body with food, alcohol, and drugs, but some don’t.
+We’ve all heard the line that everything we do in our younger years catches up to us eventually, and some people abuse their body with food, alcohol, and drugs, but some don’t.
 Andy Kaufman claimed he didn’t have any vices in life save for chocolate ice cream, and he died of lung cancer at thirty-five.
 Thirty-Five!
 How did that happen?
 It just does.
 He said he never smoked a cigarette in his life.
 If that’s true, how unlucky is that?
 How many people die thinking it was the chocolate ice cream that caught up to them?
 Andy thought that.
 Why would he come up with such a ridiculous notion?
 Because he had no other explanation.
 He probably went crazy trying to come up with some answer to his devastating situation, and that’s what he came up with.”

 “We are lucky on the big things, the life and death issues,” A said, “but we’re also lucky with the little things.
 A friend of mine started getting ulcers that were so painful they affected his quality of life.
 He said he practiced good health before, but the ulcers made him a fanatic.
 How did they pop up in the first place?
 He and his doctor went over his diet, and they couldn’t find anything in particular.
 As you said, it just happens to some people.
 Others have earaches, toothaches, and all the other aches and pains that seem trivial until you’re the one suffering from them.
 You’re right though, some people abuse their body, and some don’t, but I’m inclined to think that the separation between good and poor health is something as unfair as genes.
 Those of us who aren’t suffering from some ailment based on genetic predispositions don’t know how lucky we are.”

 “Do we have a genetic predisposition to a chemical imbalance in the brain that results in depression?”
 Z asked.
 “I knew a guy who became depressed at fifty.
 As far back as anyone remembered, he was relatively normal, happy, healthy man.
 Then one morning, he didn’t want to get out of bed.
 He didn’t have a mind-shattering, life-altering moment that brought on the onset of depression.
 “It just sort of happened,” they said.
-The idea that it makes no sense to those of anyone, including his doctor, is frightening, because if it can happen to him why wouldn’t it happen to us?
+The idea that it makes no sense to anyone, including his doctor, is frightening, because if it can happen to him why wouldn’t it happen to us?
 What’s the difference between him and us?
 How do we prevent it?
 Does it just happen to some of us, or are there years of neglect and abuse that lead to it?
 Is it based on age, a midlife crisis of sorts, diet, lack of exercise.
 We don’t know.
 They don’t know.
 They can’t pinpoint when the depression began, but one day, one month, or one year they find themselves either marginally or clinically depressed.
-If they experienced some indicators younger in life, we could use genetic predispositions to explain it, but why did the onset wait until they were fifty?
+If he experienced some indicators younger in life, we could use genetic predispositions to explain it, but why did the onset wait until he was fifty?

 “At one point in his decade long battle with depression, they had to switch his medication,” Z continued, “and they say that his reaction to the medication was such that he took his own life.
 Did the medication over balance one chemical, or fail to balance the way the first medication did?
 Is the whole process of balancing chemicals one that once we become more familiar with them, we’ll be able to regulate the stew better?
 Will further study of DNA and RNA help us understand it better?
 Is a high functioning liver genetic?
 What about the pancreas, and the lymphatic system?
 How do all of our systems work in harmony, day after day, to maintain good health?”

 “We have a miraculous machine no doubt,” A said, “and even though I believe the difference between good health and poor health has a lot to do with genetics, I question that too.
 I question it only because I’m overwhelmed by the idea of it.
 You mean to tell me that one of the primary reasons my friend died of lung cancer and I didn’t is based on the lungs the two of us received from our respective lineage?
 I’m not saying it’s wrong, but it’s difficult for me to grasp.
 I don’t know what I’m talking about in this area, and as I’m about as far from a geneticist as one can be.
 I understand how understanding our gene code better can unlock a number of these mysteries, but can it explain everything?
 Atheists complain that the religious use God, and His mysterious ways, to explain the current gaps in the explanations our modern science provides, but do modern scientists use the gene code in the same way?
-The science we have now suggests that genetics play a major role in good health, but will we believe the same thing 100 years from now?
-Will future science embolden and strengthen this concept, or will future scientists laugh at our present reliance on DNA to explain everything?”
+The science we have now suggests that genetics plays a major role in good health, but will we believe the same thing 100 years from now?
+Will future science embolden and strengthen this concept, or will future scientists laugh at our present reliance on DNA to explain gaps in our current knowledge?”

 “It’s way above my pay grade too,” Z agreed, “but what about those who do make that money?
 What do our current minds of medicine do to cure the body of its ailments?
 They prescribe pain pills to help us deal with the pain of healing.
 “No wait, I’m really hurting here, and all you’re giving me is a pain pill?
 I want you to fix my organ and get it working again.”
 Our best course of action, they say, is to let the body heal itself.
 But, I’ve seen supplements in drug stores that suggest that it can aid in restoration.
 “Those claims are mostly crap,” our doctors say.
 Our marvelous machine often heals itself better than the most brilliant minds of medicine can.
 They also know that it’s better for the body to heal itself.
 Healing hurts of course, and some of the times the best plan is to take pain pills that help us deal with that pain, and “call me in two weeks if the pain persists.”
 Relying on the body to heal itself doesn’t always work, of course, and when it doesn’t they go to the next course of action, but it works so often that most brilliant minds of medicine know that the best course of action is to simply sit back and wait for the miraculous powers of the human body to heal itself.”